Intercontinental Ballistic Missiles, or ICBMs, are designed for

 class submarine carries 12 of these

 missiles.
-As of 2016 China operates 4 of these ballistic missile
+As of 2019 China operates at least 4 of these ballistic missile

 submarine-based missiles have a high probability of surviving the